Measurement of the longitudinal flow-plane decorrelation using multi-plane cumulants in $\sqrt{s_{_{\mathrm{NN}}}}$ = 200 GeV Au+Au, Ru+Ru, and Zr+Zr collisions: Results

 The similar measurements for the elliptic flow in Au+Au and isobar collisions at $\sqrt{s_{_{\mathrm{NN}}}}=200$ GeV using four flow planes reconstructed from the positive and negative pseudorapidity sides of the TPC, and BBC are shown in Fig.~\ref{fig:tnfinal-tpcbbc}.
 Within the statistical uncertainty, the $T_{n}$ measurements in Au+Au and isobar collisions are found to be compatible with each other indicating weak dependence of the results on the system size.

 Our $T_{n}$ measurements are in agreement, within the statistical and systematic uncertainties, with the AMPT model calculations from Ref.~\cite{Xu:2020koy} for Au+Au collisions at $\sqrt{s_{_{\mathrm{NN}}}}=200$~GeV.
-The study claims that the $T_{n}$ observable is largely insensitive to various non-flow effects and can effectively distinguish between different decorrelation patterns.
 The calculation reported in Ref.~\cite{Xu:2020koy} yields slightly positive $T_{2}$ values, approximately on the order of $10^{-3}$ for events within the $20-40\%$ centrality range.
 Due to differences in the ordering of the flow-plane angles, a positive $T_{2}$ as defined in Ref.~\cite{Xu:2020koy} corresponds to a negative $T_{2}$ in our convention.